Equipment

 All athletes must have:

-All athletes need to have their own skis, boots, poles, helmet, and goggles.
+All athletes need to have their own skis or snowboard, boots, poles, helmet, and goggles.
 These items are not provided by the club.

 We ski in all types of weather, so please be prepared and dress accordingly each day.
 Do not forget that often the mountain temperatures and wind are much different than they are in the valleys!
 It's best to have more clothes and not need them, than not have enough to wear.